hopservices/metaflow-tools/aws/terraform/README.md

 terraform apply --var-file prod.tfvars
 ```

-The Sagemaker notebook url is output as `SAGEMAKER_NOTEBOOK_URL`.
+The Amazon Sagemaker notebook url is output as `SAGEMAKER_NOTEBOOK_URL`.
 Open it to access the notebook.